- About Us

 Mass Mentoring Partnership’s Quality-Based Membership program, formally launched in 2009, was created to promote high-quality best practices among youth mentoring programs operating in Massachusetts.
 Membership components are based on The Elements of Effective Practice, the national research and best practices guide, and were reviewed by an advisory committee comprised of mentoring program executive directors, funders, and recognized researchers from the field of mentoring.

-Our goal in 2012 is to continue to reach out to Massachusetts programs to become members, and longer-term, have every program we interact with become a member of MMP - with all of our services and resources targeted to those programs.
+Our goal is to continue to reach out to Massachusetts programs to become members, and longer-term, have every program we interact with become a member of MMP - with all of our services and resources targeted to those programs.
 Effective January 2012, only programs that are members will receive benefits from Mass Mentoring, including mentor referrals, match activities, access to MMP grants, discounts to trainings, and more.
-As of March 2012, there are more than 200 member programs at the Affiliate, Associate Partner, or Partner member levels.
+As of October 2013, there are more than 200 member programs at the Affiliate, Associate Partner, or Partner member levels.

 Quality-Based Membership (QBM) with MMP is a free, nationally studied process for Massachusetts youth mentoring programs to acknowledge and receive recognition for what they are doing well.